 Bootcamps Compared to Introductory Classes

 An introductory FinTech class will help students understand the connection between finance and technology while also introducing them to concepts and skills they may need to use within the industry.
-Introductory classes focus on developing beginner-level skills, so students will spend little time on career development.
+Introductory classes focus on developing beginner-level skills, so students spend minimal time on career development.
 Intermediate and advanced-level classes often follow up on introductory courses.
 You can enroll in an in-person or live online introductory FinTech class.
 These classes cater to beginner-level students with no prior experience in FinTech through an easy-to-follow pace, unlike bootcamps, which provide accelerated lessons.

 Bootcamps Compared to Self-Paced Classes